UTS-RI/Matlab-Graph-Optimization/README.md

 This code allows users to define new variable nodes and new factors/edges/cost functions.
-When the new node is defined, the information needs to be given in the ¡°GetNodeTypeDimension¡±, ¡°SetNodeDefaultValue¡± and ¡°update_state¡±.
+When the new node is defined, the information needs to be given in the â€œGetNodeTypeDimensionâ€, â€œSetNodeDefaultValueâ€ and â€œupdate_stateâ€.
-When the new edge is defined, the information needs to be given in ¡°GetFactorX_format¡± and ¡°GetEdgeTypeDimension¡±.
+When the new edge is defined, the information needs to be given in â€œGetFactorX_formatâ€ and â€œGetEdgeTypeDimensionâ€.

-When you want to perform the estimation for 2D RGBD case, just run ¡°Example_VictoriaPark.m¡±.
+When you want to perform the estimation for 2D RGBD case, just run â€œExample_VictoriaPark.mâ€.
-When you want to perform the estimation for 3D vision case, just run ¡°Vision_Example_Small.m¡±.
+When you want to perform the estimation for 3D vision case, just run â€œVision_Example_Small.mâ€.

 update information:
 (1) Any variable can be fix in the process of optimization